hisplan/application-portability-through-singularity/README.md

     or

-    - the bind point (`/ifs/data` in this case) already exist within the container.
+    - the bind point (`/ifs/data` in this case) already exists within the container.